hetalang/heta-specifications/compilation.md

 Heta code is transformed by the following steps:

 1. **Parsing.** **Heta language code** from text files is translated to the collection of [Modules](modules).

     Parsing starts from single *index* file (it can have any name), then other files are added recursively based on `#import` actions.
 Each file represents one module.

-    The errors that happend at the stage will be of type `ParsingError`.
+    The errors which happen at the stage will be of types: `FileSystemError`, `ParsingError`.

 1. **Modules integration.** Collection of modules are combined into a single structure **queue** which is sequence of queries for platform storage based on [Actions](actions).
 The modules must not have circular references.

-    The errors that happend at the stage will be of type `ModuleError`.
+    The errors which happen at the stage will be of type `ModuleError`.

 1. **Translation.** Queue is translated sequentially to create diclarative Heta structure (key-value format).
 The keys are the indexes of components, values is the components.
 The properties must satisfy the requirements for its classes.

-    The errors that happend at the stage will be of types `QueueError`, `ValidationError`.
+    The errors which happen at the stage will be of types: `QueueError`, `ValidationError`.

 1. **Binding.** Binding Heta components based on internal cross references.
 Checking references.
 Checking required properties.

-    The errors that happend at the stage will be of types `BindingError`.
+    The errors which happen at the stage will be of types: `BindingError`, `ValidationError`.

 1. **Other steps.** The next steps depends on components in storage and setting of Heta-based builder.
 For example it is expected that `_Export` classes induce the creation of code for export.

+    The errors which happen at the stage will be of types: `ExportError`.

 ## Example